quic/aimet/Docs/api_docs/onnx_quant_analyzer.rst

 .. automethod:: aimet_onnx.quant_analyzer.QuantAnalyzer.analyze

-**Note** :
- - It is recommended to use onnx-simplifier before applying quant-analyzer.
+**Note:** It is recommended to use onnx-simplifier before applying quant-analyzer.

 Run specific utility